ThriveCart is THE BEST Payment Gateway for Digital Products

 When they click that, they’re brought to a checkout page where they finally pay, and then a “thank you” page pops up where they can enter their email to keep in touch.

 That’s a very basic funnel.
-The idea is to gently guide them to a purchase rather than just slapping the hood and saying, “Wanna buy this bad boy?”
+The idea is to gently guide them to a purchase rather than just slapping the hood and saying, “wanna buy this bad boy?”

 ThriveCart makes building funnels stupidly easy for 3 reasons: